7 myths about homelessness in Australia

 Myth 1 Our homeless community is made up of middle-aged men.

 Sadly, homelessness affects all ages, all genders and all backgrounds.
 Our homeless population includes men, women, children, families, young people and older people.
-More than 25% of people experiencing homelessness are under 18 years of age*, with 17,846 Australian children under 12 living without a permanent home*.
-Women make up nearly half of the homeless population.*
+More than 22% of people experiencing homelessness are 18 years of age or under, with 15,827 Australian children under 12 living without a safe, permanent home.
+Women make up 42% of the homeless population.1

 Myth 2 Homeless people sleep on the street.

-It's hard to believe only 6% of Australia's homeless are rough sleepers*, staying in parks, bus shelters, abandoned buildings or shop doorways.
-In reality, most homeless people are hidden away, temporarily staying with relatives or friends, moving between shelters and cheap accommodation, staying in over-crowded housing or sleeping in cars and makeshift dwellings.
+It’s hard to believe only 7% of Australia’s homeless are rough sleepers, staying in parks, bus shelters, abandoned buildings or shop doorways.1 In reality, most homeless people are hidden away, temporarily staying with relatives or friends, moving between shelters and cheap accommodation, staying in over-crowded housing or sleeping in cars and makeshift dwellings.

 Myth 3 Being homeless is a choice.